pepopowitz/tight-feedback-loops/src/slides/02_feedback-loops.md

 Until the temperature is at 67 degrees, when it tells the furnace/boiler to stop

 ---
-class: full-screen-image
+class: full-screen-image, meme
-background-image: url(images/warm-it-up-kris.jpg)
+background-image: url(images/vanilla-ice.jpg)

-???

-except vanilla ice (stop)
+# Stop!

 ---